Kazu010101/AD-Setup-OU-User-Group-Policy-RMIT-Cybersecurity-Project/README.md

 In the ADUC console, hover the cursor over the newly created OU (e.g., "Admins"):

 - Step 1: Right-click the selected OU and select New > Group.
-- Step 2: Fill out the group name and specify group scopes and types > click OK
+- Step 2: Fill out the group name "Classified Infomation" and specify group scopes and types > click OK

 ![aduc6](https://github.com/user-attachments/assets/5f8da243-c9b4-4660-abba-ce2698f582af)

 *The Group Scope of "Domain Local" and Group Type "Security" are selected to assign members' permissions to resources within the xyzcompany.com domain.
 This group can include members from any domain in the forest (users, groups, or computers).*

 ## Add Users into a Group

 - Step 1: Double-click the group and go to the Members tab.
-- Step 2: Click Add, type the user names, and click Check Names > click OK
+- Step 2: Click Add, type the user name "Admins One", and click Check Names > click OK

 ![aduc7](https://github.com/user-attachments/assets/5ba0c1f6-41ed-4b75-8071-6b5c9be8e106)

-Repeat the steps to add multiple users as required.
+Repeat the steps to add the user 'Admin Two' into "Classified Information" Group.

 ![aduc8](https://github.com/user-attachments/assets/0c864853-f992-40d0-b46b-1a7b73694f6e)